Ulmus parvifolia 'Pathfinder'

-The Chinese Elm cultivar Ulmus parvifolia 'Pathfinder' was raised by A. M. Townsend of the USDA National Arboretum and registered in 1990.
+Ulmus parvifolia 'Pathfinder' is a Chinese elm cultivar raised by A. M. Townsend of the USDA National Arboretum and registered in 1990.

 Description

 The tree is of modest proportions, rarely reaching > 11 m in height, with a crown slightly less in diameter.
 The leaves are a glossy yellow-green, and variously described as turning 'grayish red' or 'brilliant red' in autumn.
 The trunk sports the typical mottled bark.

 Pests and diseases

-The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.
-However, tolerance of Elm Yellows in the USA was found to be poor.
+The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the elm leaf beetle Xanthogaleruca luteola.
+However, tolerance of elm yellows in the USA was found to be poor.

 Cultivation

 'Pathfinder' is not known to be in cultivation beyond North America.